microsoft/mcsa-observability/README.md

 [**Azure Blob**](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) Object storage solution for the cloud.
 Optimized for storing massive amounts of unstructured data.

+[**Key Vault**](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) Cloud-based service that allows you to securely store and manage cryptographic keys, secrets, and certificates used by your applications and services.

 ## Availability Metrics

 In Azure services, availability refers to the percentage of time that a service or application is available and functioning as expected.